snhstq/IBM3705_R5/README.md

 The 2nd channel adapter was intended to be used as a connection to a backup host system.
 Like with the 1st channel adapter, the "B" channel was the backup for the "A" channel.
 Higher version of VTAM and NCP provide multi-channel support.
 When these are used, the 3705 emulator can connect to two hosts (Channel adapteer 1 to one host, the 2nd adapter to the other).

+### Starting Hercules
+After the config changes have been made to Hercules, it can be started.
+You will see the following messages on the Hercules screen:
+CCTAG002D 1:0660: Preparing connection with remote channel adapter
+CCBUS019I 1:0660: Waiting for bus(49) connection to be established
+CCBUS019I 1:0660: Waiting for tag(50) connection to be established
+CCTAG003I 1:0660: tag connection established on socket 50
+CCBUS003I 1:0660: bus connection established on socket 49
+CCTAG019I 1:0660: connections on port 37051; Bus socket: 49, Tag socket: 50

+### IPL MVS
+IPL MVS.
+After IPL completion
+Check that the 3705 device address is online in MVS:

+ d u,,,660,1
+ IEE450I 09.34.55 UNIT STATUS         FRAME LAST         F      E     1A
+ UNIT TYPE STATUS  VOLSER VOLSTATE
+ 660  3705 O

 The MVS system can now be IPL'ed.
 ### Catalog datasets